Colimits and cocompletions in internal higher category theory: Limits and colimits

-In~\cite[\S~4.2]{htt},~Lurie provides techniques for computing colimits in an $\infty$-category by means of decomposing diagrams into more manageable pieces.
-For example, he proves that an $\infty$-category has small colimits if and only if it has small coproducts and pushouts.
-In this section, we aim for similar results in the context of internal higher category theory.
-Our main result will be the following proposition: \begin{proposition} A $\BB$-category $\I{C}$ admits small colimits if and only if it admits colimits indexed by small \emph{constant} $\BB$-categories and by small $\BB$-groupoids, and a functor $f\colon \I{C}\to\I{D}$ between $\BB$-categories that admit small colimits preserves such colimits if and only if it preserves colimits indexed by small constant $\BB$-categories and by small $\BB$-groupoids. \end{proposition} The proof of proposition~\ref{prop:ColimitsGroupoidsExternal} requires a few preparations.
+\begin{proposition} A large $\BB$-category $\I{C}$ admits small colimits if and only if it admits colimits indexed by \emph{constant} $\BB$-categories and by $\BB$-groupoids, and a functor $f\colon \I{C}\to\I{D}$ between large $\BB$-categories that admit small colimits preserves such colimits if and only if it preserves colimits indexed by constant $\BB$-categories and by $\BB$-groupoids. \end{proposition} The proof of Proposition~\ref{prop:ColimitsGroupoidsExternal} requires a few preparations.